10gen/basic-router-take-home-interview/README.md

       where the same handler would execute for both "/foo/asdf" and "/foo/qwerty".
 Path parameters should be passed into the request handler either as function parameters, or within a Request object.
-    * Support adding and executing arbitrary middlewares in the router.
-      Middleware should support performing some functionality on both the incoming request and the outgoing response.

 We've added some starter code in the `getting_started` directory.
 Feel free to use that as a way to get moving, adapt it to the language of your choosing, or